 DegreesEDD, 1998, Teachers Coll, Columbia Univ; MS, 1992, Hofstra Univ; MA, 1978, St Petersburg Jr Coll

-As a teacher educator, Professor Gordon is committed to helping her students become highly effective, successful ESL teachers.
-She serves on a committee which develops national standards for the ESL teacher preparation.
+Professor Gordon is committed to helping education students become highly effective ESL teachers.
+She served on a committee charged with developing national standards for the ESL teacher preparation.